Skip to main contentSkip Navigation or Skip to Content

 Wynona EdwardsASP Cultural Coordinator

 Wynona is from Ts'kw'aylaxw First Nation of the St'at'imc people.
-Although she was born and raised her in the Tk'emlúps to Secwépemc territory, within the unceded tradition lands of the Secwépemc Nation here in BC.
-She is currently in her...
+She was born and raised here in the Tk'emlúps to Secwépemc territory, within the unceded traditional lands of the Secwépemc Nation.
+She graduated with the first cohort of the Master...

 View full bio